Shekharroy/CSS3_Project/README.md

 4. Sublime Text Editor
 5. Dreamweaver

-Question: How many ways to use CSS in HTML
+Question: How many ways to use CSS in HTML.
 Ans:-
 1. Inline
 2. Inpage